danmayer/coverband/README.md

 Rack middleware to measure production code coverage.
 Coverband allows easy configuration to collect and report on production code coverage.

-* Allow sampleing to avoid the perf overhead on every request.
+* Allow sampling to avoid the performance overhead on every request.
-* Ignore directories to avoid overhead data collection on vendor, lib, etc
+* Ignore directories to avoid overhead data collection on vendor, lib, etc.
 * Take a baseline to get inital app loading coverage.

 At the momement, Coverband relies on Ruby's `set_trace_func` hook.
 I attempted to use the standard lib's `Coverage` support but it proved buggy when stampling or stoping and starting collection.
 When [Coverage is patched](https://www.ruby-forum.com/topic/1811306) in future Ruby versions it would likely be better.
 Using `set_trace_func` has some limitations where it doesn't collect covered lines, but I have been impressed with the coverage it shows for both Sinatra and Rails applications.